darkhz/adbtuifm/README.md

 ![demo](demo/demo.gif)

-adbtuifm is a TUI-based file manager for the Android Debug Bridge (ADB), to make transfers between the device and client easier.
+adbtuifm is a TUI-based file manager for the Android Debug Bridge, to make transfers between the device and client easier.

 It has been tested only on Linux.
 Windows/Mac is currently not supported.

-Note that this is an experimental release, so expect bugs.

 # Features
+- Multiselection support, similar to nnn

-- Transferring files/folders between the ADB device and the local machine
+- Transferring files/folders between the device and the local machine

-- Copy, move, and delete operations on the ADB device and the local machine seperately
+- Copy, move, and delete operations on the device and the local machine seperately

+- Filter entries in each directory

+- Rename files/folders or create directories

-- Ability to change to any directory via an inputbox, with autocompletion support
+- Change to any directory via an inputbox, with autocompletion support
-- Ability to select multiple items and perform various operations on them (multiselection mode)

 # Installation
 ```